 Consider a Hop on, Hop off tour.

 Not always a fan of the HoHo, but when short on time and knowledge they can be useful.
 We went ahead and bought a 24 hour City Sightseeing ticket.
-Being honest, the tour is a bit lacking on the sights.
-But, inexpensive and an easy way of getting from one attraction to another.
-The commentary was quite good for some background info on the city, too.
+Being honest, the route is fairly limited.
+But, inexpensive and an easy way of getting from A to B. And a good commentary was good for some background on Luxembourg city.

 Explore the Original City: Casemates Du Bock.